open-telemetry/oteps/text/0156-columnar-encoding.md

 The design currently calls for the use of gRPC streams to benefit from OTel Arrow transport.
 We believe that some of this benefit can be had even for unary gRPC and HTTP requests with large request batches to amortize sending of dictionary and schema information.
 This remains an area for study.

+## Future possibilities

+### Further-integrated compression techniques

+ZSTD offers a training mode, which can be used to tune the algorithm for a selected type of data.
+The result of this training is a dictionary that can be used to compress the data.
+Using this [dictionary](http://facebook.github.io/zstd/#small-data) can dramatically improve the compression rate for small batches.
+This future development will build on both the gRPC stream approach used in this proposal and the ability to send a ZSTD dictionary over the OTel Arrow stateful protocol, allowing us to train the ZSTD algorithm on the first batches and then update the configuration of the ZSTD encoder/decoder with an optimized dictionary.

+More advanced lightweight compression algorithms on a per column basis could be integrated to the OTel Arrow protocol (e.g. delta delta encoding for numerical columns)

 ## Appendix A - Protocol Buffer Definitions